 Our services are designed to improve function and independence in all areas of the daily occupations that are important to you.
 Our experienced occupational therapy team will evaluate and design a program that fits your specific needs to improve your functional abilities.
 Our staff includes specialty areas in pediatric care, vision and driving, as well as certified hand therapists who specialize in treatment of the shoulder, elbow, wrist and hand.
 As a small rural hospital we are able to provide a wide range of services so close to home.

-As part of concussion rehabilitation, occupational therapy helps assess and treat impairments related to vision, motor planning, and functional cognition including processing speed and reaction time, self-care performance, headache pain management, and upper extremity function.
+As part of the program, occupational therapy assesses and treats impairments related to vision, motor planning, and functional cognition including processing speed and reaction time, self-care performance, headache pain management, and upper extremity function.
+Our team is here to guide you through every step of recovery.

-Ask your physician for a referral for the CMH Post Concussion Rehabilitation Program.
+Ask your physician for a referral to the CMH Concussion Rehabilitation Program.

 Sean Cain suffered a serious motorcycle accident in 2005.
 The accident required him to have 17 surgeries in 13 years.
 Although Sean pursued recovery treatment elsewhere, it wasn’t until he became a patient at CMH in 2017 that he began to see life-changing results.
 Through a combination of physical, speech, and occupational therapy, Sean was able to finally solve the traumatic brain injury symptoms he had been suffering for over a decade.
 He credits the caring and understanding rehabilitation staff for the confidence he has regained in himself.